MeetmeLeave/ng-canvas-gauges/README.md

 ## Special Thanks

-The upgrade of this project to ng-beautiful-gauges and demos were developed using [CodeMix](https://www.genuitec.com/products/codemix/).
+The upgrade of this library to angular 6+ and the demos project were developed using [CodeMix](https://www.genuitec.com/products/codemix/).

 [![Lohika](http://www.lohika.com/wp-content/themes/gridalicious/images/lohika_full.svg)](http://www.lohika.com/)

+For supporting development!